vlad-km/format/README.md

-#  format
+#  Common Lisp function FORMAT

-rewrited FORMAT function from repo  https://github.com/public-domain/cmucl
+Rewrited FORMAT function from repo  https://github.com/public-domain/cmucl

-not included in the standard JSCL distribution
+Not included in the standard JSCL distribution

-for Windows/Electron platform only
+Only for Windows/Electron platform.
+How to use JSCL on the electron, see https://github.com/vlad-km/how-to/blob/main/jscl-electron.txt

-# status
+# Status

-development
+Development

-# compilation
+# Compilation

 ## development